Home » Car Insurance » Import Car Insurance

 • Keeping to an annual low mileage because you only drive the car on special occasions, – such as holidays and bank weekends – also cuts back on insurance costs, you’ll find.

-• Joining an Owners Club cut back on your insurance costs too.
+• Joining an Owners Club cuts back on your insurance costs, too.

 Related insurance